Co-Founder, CEO and Superintendent

-JoAnn Gonzales Gama was born and raised in the north side of Houston, near the future site of IDEA Hardy.
+JoAnn Gonzales Gama was born and raised in the north side of Houston, near IDEA Hardy.
 After graduating from Sam Houston High School in 1993, JoAnn attended Boston University on a full scholarship.

 In 1997, she joined Teach For America, a national corps of high-achieving leaders who commit two years to teach in public schools in low-income communities.
 Upon moving to the Rio Grande Valley, JoAnn enrolled at the University of Texas-Pan American and earned her master’s degree in Educational Leadership.

 JoAnn taught 4th and 5th grade English as a Second Language in Donna, Texas.
 After one successful year of teaching, JoAnn was nominated by her peers as the campus Teacher of the Year.

 In 1998, JoAnn co-founded IDEA Academy within Donna Independent School District with fellow Teach For America corps member, Tom Torkelson.
 After one year as a “school within a school,” JoAnn and Tom applied for a state charter in order to open their own charter school.
 In August 2000, they opened the IDEA Academy with 150 students in grades 4-8.